 Fun fact: Dragonflies were among the first winged insects to exist 300 million years ago!
 Create prehistoric popsicle insects with your kids as a fun weekend project for any child.

 It’s fairly easy to make, but you can check these video tutorials if you want a step-by-step guide.
 If you want to make your dragonflies vibrant, use colorful popsicle sticks instead of the natural wood ones.

 4. Hook Earring Holders

-Don’t you just hate it when you can’t find the pair to your favorite hook earrings?
+Don’t you just hate it when you can’t find the pair of your favorite hook earrings?
 I know the feeling, and I share your pain.

 Pull out the glue gun and some colored popsicle sticks.
-This easy-to-make hook earring holders may be the answer to our hard-to-find earring problems!
+These easy-to-make hook earring holders may be the answer to our hard-to-find earring problems!

 If you don’t have a glue gun, here is one that I recommend.

 5. DIY Popsicle Stick-Framed Magnets

 The idea is to use popsicle sticks as frames for magnetic decors – create a house, a photo frame, a notepad – anything, really.